GoSecure/xxe-workshop/codelabs/index.md

 #### Using a PHP filter

 Similarly to the first exercise, we are going to host a malicious Atom feed on a web server.
-This XML document will use PHP base64-encoding filter inside an XML entitiy.
+This XML document will use PHP base64-encoding filter inside an XML entity.

 ![XXE PHP filter payload](assets/exercise3/image5.png)